smarkets/marge-bot/README.md

 two reasons:

 1. Seeing where stuff "came from" in a rebase-based workflow
-2. Knowing that a commit has been tested, which is e.g. important for bisection so you can easily and automatically `git bisect --skip` untested commits.
+2. Knowing that a commit has been tested, which is e.g. important for bisection, so you can easily and automatically `git bisect --skip` untested commits.

 Additionally, by using `--add-part-of`, all commit messages will be tagged with a `Part-of: <$MERGE_REQUEST_URL>` trailer to the merge request on which they were merged.
-This is useful, for example, to go from a commit shown in `git blame` to the merge request on which it was introduced or to easily revert a all commits introduced by a single Merge Request when using a fast-forward/rebase based merge workflow.
+This is useful, for example, to go from a commit shown in `git blame` to the merge request on which it was introduced or to easily revert all commits introduced by a single Merge Request when using a fast-forward/rebase based merge workflow.